PMNCH's principles for engagement

 - Potential or actual, real or perceived conflicts of interests should be reported and managed in keeping with applicable WHO policies and PMNCH Board approved principles.

 - Pursuit of the public health goal takes precedence over the interests of any individual organization or group of organizations wishing to engage with PMNCH.

 - Engagement should not bestow any unfair competitive advantage to any organization or entity, and should allow a level playing field for all.
 In the case of for-profit companies, collaboration will be open to all interested commercial parties on the same basis.

 - Engagement should not provide endorsement or preference of a particular organization.
 In particular, for private sector entities, engagement will not result in endorsement or preference of particular products and/or services.

 While respecting individual privacy and institutional confidentiality, as appropriate, all interested persons (within PMNCH and public at large) should easily be able to obtain information on:

 - rules of engagement and mechanisms of decision for the selection process;

 - delineation of roles, responsibilities, and contributions; and

 6. Due diligence

-Due diligence, including risk assessment, risk management and guidelines will take place, as relevant and necessary, on the selection of Partners (including legal and communication aspects) and the engagement process.
+Due diligence, including risk assessment, risk management and guidelines will take place, as relevant and necessary, on the selection of Partners (including legal and communication aspects) and the engagement process according to WHO rules and regulations as the host organization of PMNCH.
 For example, if relevant, private sector partners should have a sound corporate social responsibility track record and leadership, a history of commitment to development and health goals, responsible environmental and labour practices, and a positive public image.